Easy to Follow Checklist of Things to Do When a Person Dies and the Estate Needs to Be Probated

 DO NOT pay any of the decedent’s debts until the attorney discusses with family or executor

-Obtain valuations of assets, as appropriate
+Obtain valuations and appraisals of assets, as appropriate

 If Trust is involved, arrange for any allocations and transfers